 41, 42, 43.
 DRAWING.
-Experience in the pictorial forms of still life, landscape, and portraiture is a valuable basis for any further art study as well as a satisfying end in itself.
+An experience in the use of line with representational and abstract approaches through application to still life and portraiture.
 One credit; autumn, winter, spring.

 51, 52, 53.
 PAINTING.
-To develop and promote the aesthetic enjoyment and relaxation which are found in painting, whether the media be pastel, water color, or oil.
-Prerequisite: Drawing 41, 42, 43 or the equivalent.
-One credit; autumn, winter, spring.
+To develop the aesthetic enjoyment and understanding in the application of paint, whether the media be oil, casein, or tempera.
+Prerequisite: 41, 42, 43, or equivalent.
+Two credits; autumn, winter, spring.

-61, 62, 63.
+\61, 62, 63.
 COMMERCIAL ART.
 Our modern need to "Tell and Sell" requires the study of illustration and production planning for such subjects as advertisements, book pages, posters and displays.
 Three credits; autumn, winter, spring.